We are back and excited to be repairing in 2022!!!

-There are over 1000 Repair Cafés around the world but only a small number in Australia, including approximately 25 in Victoria.
-The Albury-Wodonga Repair Cafe is Australia’s third and by far its biggest.
+There are over 1000 Repair Cafés around the world with a growing number in Australia, including approximately 25 in Victoria.
+The Albury-Wodonga Repair Cafe was Victoria’s first and is by far its biggest.
 At each session we have almost 20 people helping out, including about a dozen volunteer repairers.
 We boast an 80% success rate with our repairs and will have a go at fixing the following:

 We’ll even help you sharpen your small garden tools e.g. secateurs, shears.
 And, if you have a broken guitar, please get in touch and we’ll put you on our waiting list for occasions when we have a guitar repairer on site to help out.

-We operate from 10.00am-1.00pm on the first Saturday of the month at the Sustainable Activity Centre (SAC) on Gateway Island, Lincoln Causeway, Wodonga.
+We operate from 10.00am-1.00pm on the first Saturday of the month at the Wodonga Senior Citizens Centre, 15 Havelock St, Wodonga (next to The Cube and Library).
 Please note we are not a pick up and drop-off repair service – we want visitors to get involved and learn from the repair process.

 For photos and more information visit our Facebook page: https://www.facebook.com/repaircafeaw

 Repair Cafe Albury-Wodonga is proudly supported by Halve Waste, with morning patisseries kindly donated by Kooka Brotha’s.